Hato1/Pygame-template/README.md

 * Pre-commit configured for:
   * Static type checking with Mypy.
   * Code linting with Ruff.
-* A configured github action for automatic web deployment with Pygbag.
+* Pyinstaller configured for single file EXE, APP and binary builds on Windows, Mac and Linux.
-* Pyinstaller configured for single file EXE builds on Windows.
+* Automatic Windows EXE, Mac APP, and Linux Binary builds without needing to have these operating systems yourself.
 * A centralised asset loader that works irrespective of packaging method.
+This includes Pygbag web builds.
 * Pytest with a few example tests